EP021: Defining Yourself is a Journey Without a Solid Destination

 Photo by Just Jessica June LLC

-Silas: It came to a fire, I was just like, okay, I don't really care and then again, also, the fact that there is like, all these things have communities and those communities overlap and like, communities are really big, important part of it.
-And in all otherness in general, I feel like so much of otherness is just portrayed again as this minority and when you realize that even if you are the minority, there's large numbers of you that exist together and there's power in people.
+Silas: It came to a fire, I was just like, okay, I don't really care and then again, also, the fact that there is all these things have communities and those communities overlap and communities are really big, important part of it and in all otherness in general, I feel like so much of otherness is just portrayed again as this minority and when you realize that even if you are the minority, there's large numbers of you that exist together and there's power in people.
 It opens up a whole new world.

 Jessica and Silas talk about living the questions and moving past the identities given into the identities chosen

 Jessica: It really does.
-I think there's like the idea of otherness and then there's, like the idea of living the questions of life and when you sit down and you're like, Okay, these are all the questions that I have, and I'm just going to be okay with those questions and I'm going to go ahead and do them anyway because like for me, you know, growing up in a conservative household, there's chapters in the Old Testament about modifying your body and how it is also, you know, sin and all that and I was like, well, is it really a sin?
-Because there's a mixed doctrine on it, and then, you know, growing up and like kind of becoming my own person.
-I don't have questions for myself and like, realize that I don't think so like you know, and that otherness actually became a family, and I think that advice I would give anyone who's listening to this, you know, is that that otherness is you, is that part of yourself that you're afraid to explore almost and by opening yourself up to those questions and being okay, and giving you permission to live those questions, you'll actually probably find a lot of freedom.
+I think there's the idea of otherness and then there's the idea of living the questions of life and when you sit down and you're like, Okay, these are all the questions that I have, and I'm just going to be okay with those questions and I'm going to go ahead and do them anyway because for me, growing up in a conservative household, there's chapters in the Old Testament about modifying your body and how it is also a sin and all that and I was like, well, is it really a sin?
+Because there's a mixed doctrine on it, and then growing up and kind of becoming my own person.
+I don't have questions for myself and I realize that I don't think so like you know, and that otherness actually became a family, and I think that advice I would give anyone who's listening to this, is that that otherness is you, is that part of yourself that you're afraid to explore almost and by opening yourself up to those questions and being okay, and giving you permission to live those questions, you'll actually probably find a lot of freedom.

-Silas: Yeah.
-And I think also what you said about even just attempting to answer those questions for yourself is so powerful, because so much is just handed down to us and we just accept and really, like, what would it look like for you to just decide, well, here's what I actually think and no one's going to come in, like, no one's going to appear out of nowhere and be like, you're wrong, actually.
-Like, no one can take that decision away from you or what you decide is right for yourself and it's such a subtle thing, you know, such a small thing that can be overlooked.
+Silas: Yeah and I think also what you said about even just attempting to answer those questions for yourself is so powerful, because so much is just handed down to us and we just accept and really, what would it look like for you to just decide, well, here's what I actually think and no one's going to come in, no one's going to appear out of nowhere and be like, you're wrong, actually.
+No one can take that decision away from you or what you decide is right for yourself and it's such a subtle thing, such a small thing that can be overlooked.

 Jessica: Or to like, Okay, well, if you don't know the answer, and you basically your word is my law, then maybe I should make my own rules.